Maykop: Education

 Maykop is home to the Adyghe State University and Maykop State Technological University.
 There are also several facilities of professional education in Maykop.

-There are a lot of schools.
-For example Adyghe Republican Gymnasium which is located near the mosque, the theatre and the park of friendship.
+There are many schools.
+For example, Adyghe Republican Gymnasium which is located near the mosque, the theatre and the park of friendship.
 It has 11 grades.
-There are a lot of rules: students must wear a uniform, girls must have pony tails or braids.
+There are many rules: students must wear a uniform, girls must have pony tails or braids.
 The school has five buildings.
 There is a sports hall where students play basketball and volleyball.
 There is also a football pitch where boys play football.
 A canteen is a separate building.